jnovak96/LeetCodeStudy/README.md

 # LeetCodeStudy

 Flashcards for LeetCode questions.
 These are solutions that I gathered from neetcode.io or solved myself.
 The solutions include instructions, code examples (in Python3 or sometimes C++), and time and space complexity.
 To use these yourself, use the Obsidian flashcard plugin.
 It's similar to Anki in the way it works.
-The Files are written in Markdown.
+The files are written in Markdown.